Richard Bellingham: Massachusetts Bay Colony

 Bellingham immediately assumed a prominent role in the colony, serving on the committee that oversaw the affairs of Boston (a precursor to the board of selectmen).
 In this role he participated in the division of community lands that included the establishment of Boston Common.
 Not long after his arrival, he purchased the ferry service between Boston and Winnessimmett (present-day Chelsea) from Samuel Maverick, along with tracts of land that encompass much of Chelsea.
 In addition to his mansion house in Boston, he also established a country home near the ferry in Winnessimmett.
 A house he built in 1659 still stands in Chelsea, and is known as the Bellingham-Cary House.

 For many years he was elected to the colony's council of assistants, which advised the governor on legislative matters and served as a judicial body, and he also served several terms as colonial treasurer.
 He was first elected deputy governor of the colony in 1635, at a time when the dominant John Winthrop was out of favor, and was elected to the post again in 1640.
-In 1637, during the Antinomian Controversy, he was one of the magistrates that sat during the trial of Anne Hutchinson, and voted for her to be banished from the colony.
+In 1637, during the Antinomian Controversy, he was one of the magistrates who sat during the trial of Anne Hutchinson, and voted for her to be banished from the colony.
 According to historian Francis Bremer, Bellingham was somewhat brash and antagonistic, and he and Winthrop repeatedly clashed on political matters.
 During these early years Bellingham was chosen to be on the first board of overseers of Harvard College.
 He also contributed to the development of the colony's first legal code, known as the Massachusetts Body of Liberties.
 This work was opposed and repeatedly stalled by Winthrop, who favored a common law approach to legislation.

-In 1641 Bellingham was elected governor for the first time, running against Winthrop.
+In 1641, Bellingham was elected governor for the first time, running against Winthrop.
 The Body of Liberties was formally adopted during his term.
 However, he served for just one year, and was replaced by Winthrop in 1642.
 Bellingham's defeat may have been caused in part by the scandalous impropriety surrounding his second marriage.
-A friend who was a guest in his house had been courting Penelope Pelham, a young woman of twenty.
+A friend who was a guest in his house had been courting Penelope Pelham, a young woman of 20.
 According to Winthrop, Bellingham, now 50 and a widower, won her heart, and, without waiting for the formalities of the banns of marriage, officiated at his own wedding.
 When the issue came before the colonial magistrates, Bellingham (as the governor and chief magistrate) refused to step down from the bench to face the charges, thus bringing the matter to a somewhat awkward end.
 Bellingham's term in office was characterized by Winthrop as extremely difficult: "The General Court was full of uncomfortable agitations and contentions by reason of Bellingham's unfriendliness to some other magistrates.
 He set himself in an opposite frame to them in all proceedings, which did much to retard business".